Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

     ```text
     ./RTE/component_class/ConfigFile.h -  info: component 'name' added configuration file version '1.2.0'
     ```

+    >**NOTE:** The unmodified files with `@version` information should be committed to the repository of the version control system as this files are used to upgrade configuration information using merge utilities.

 2. **Upgrade** (or downgrade) a software component: if the version of the unmodified backup file is identical, no operation is performed.
 If the version differs, the new configuration file is copied with the format